Python-do-ECARES/Classes/Session_2/Readme.md

+# Using GitHub Desktop
+This tutorial explains how to use GitHub Desktop to create and maintain own repositories.

 ### Step 1.
 Clone repository
 Go to the relevant repo page on GitHub and click on the "Clone or download" button.